 Political Campaign Intervention

 As a 501(c)(3), the nonprofit organization can host a debate between all candidates to bring their views on race and equality to light, but they cannot endorse their candidate of choice.
 As a 501(c)(4), they would have the ability to endorse a candidate whose views align with their mission, support his or her campaign, and focus on getting out the vote efforts.
 However, donations to their cause – should it have 501(c)(4) status – would not be tax-deductible.

 Restrictions of 501(c)(3)s and 501(c)(4)s

-501(c)(3)s cannot dictate which candidate receives which information—if they want to lobby, they must lobby all interested candidates.
-The same goes for renting mailings lists and locations to organizations, legislators, and candidates – they must allow every candidate to rent, not just those they personally select.
+501(c)(3) nonprofit organizations cannot dictate which candidate receives which information—if they want to lobby, they must lobby all interested candidates.
+The same goes for renting mailing lists and locations to organizations, legislators, and candidates – they must allow every candidate to rent, not just those they personally select.